joshrwhite/JHS-Elevator-Assignment/README.md

 ## Repository Navigation

-Aside from the `README.md` file, there is an `.rpp` file for an example of the elevator that meets most, but not all of the design constraint.
+Aside from the `README.md` file and supporting documents, there is an `.rpp` file for an example of the elevator that meets most, but not all of the design constraint.
 The example ROBOPro program shows the basic branch and variable functions of a closed-loop system.
 These can be mimicked, but blatant plagiarism will be penalized.

+There is also a `writeup_template.md` file which can be used as a starting point for the final report.

 ## Downloading ROBOPro